Why I Love Wicca

 And the more I thought about that "something," the more I realised Wicca Spirituality is a huge gift to the world, and to everyone who practices it.

 Other religions and spiritual paths offer some aspects of these, but none seems to offer them all, or as extensively, as Wicca Spirituality does.

-The four key gifts of Wicca Spirituality are . . .
+The five key gifts of Wicca Spirituality are . . .

 - Honouring Earth life,